 - Spread the whipped cream over the chocolate mousse.

 - You can top the whipped cream with pieces of Andes Mint Candies or sprigs of mint.
-For St. Patrick sprinkle shamrock candy sprinkles on top of the mint dollops.
+For a St. Patrick's Day dessert, sprinkle shamrock candy sprinkles on top of the mint dollops.

 - Cover the tart and store it in the refrigerator for up to three days.